microsoft/SQL_LogScout/README.md

   ```

-  If your lanuage mode is not FullLanguage or you received an error like this when executing SQL LogScout : `Method invocation is supported only on core types in this language mode` you need to enable FullLanguage mode.
+  If your language mode is not FullLanguage or you received an error like this when executing SQL LogScout : `Method invocation is supported only on core types in this language mode` you need to enable FullLanguage mode.
 To do so, run this in PowerShell

    ```powershell
    $ExecutionContext.SessionState.LanguageMode = "FullLanguage"
    ```

 # How get get SQL LogScout

+You can obtain SQL LogScout in two ways:

+- Download from Github
+- Use it directly inside a SQL VM image (preinstalled)

 ## Download location